jrahkone/joml/README.md

 - all lines are terminated by \n or \r\n or \r
 - all lines are trimmed (so indentions are optional)
 - empty lines are ignored
-- comment lines start with #
+- comment lines start with '#'
-- end of line comment starts from first # that is not escaped with \
+- end of line comment starts from first '#' that is not escaped with '\'
 - line can be either
   1. key = value
   or
   2. [prefix.a.b.c]
+- prefix which starts with "env." are environments: for example "env.local.2" means that it overrides given settings when configuration is evaluated for envionment "local 2"
+- values are strings from first '=' to end of line and trimmed
+- keys are any strings that do not contain '='
+- by escaping the line end by '\' produces multiline values
+- $(var.name) will be substituted with config var.name value when evaluated